 “Believe” is one of my favorite words, and this piece stays out pretty much year round.

 My other Easter touch is this little (green, of course) Easter basket.
+(You can see how we made those table numbers for our wedding here.)

 I found this metal napkin basket on a recent shopping trip and had to have it.